tristanpoland/ShipHelm/README.md

 ## Docker usage

-This code will allow you to manage the local docker daemon
+This code will allow you to manage the local container engine

 ```
-from shiphelm.helmdocker import helmdocker
+from shiphelm.helm import helm

-hd = helmdocker() # create an instance of helmdocker
+hd = helm.helm() # create an instance of helm
 ```

-This code will allow you to manage any remote docker daemon
+This code will allow you to manage any compatible remote container engine
 ```
-from shiphelm.helmdocker import helmdocker
+from shiphelm.helm import helm

-hd = helmdocker('tcp://remote-docker-host:2375') # create an instance of helmdocker for romote management
+hd = helm.reomte_connect('tcp://remote-docker-host:2375') # create an instance of helmdocker for romote management
 ```

 ### Get a List of Running Containers